scottpecnik/elasticsearch/README.md

 ## Setup

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-There is not setup required to use this module, simply add the following to your Puppetfile
+There is no setup required to use this module, simply add the following to your Puppetfile

 ```
 mod 'scottpecnik/elasticsearch',